Interview with Qatalog's Ryan Burke

 Ryan Burke is the CRO for Qatalog, and was a proven veteran of remote sales departments long before COVID - as SVP for highly successful digital transformation startup Invision.

-spent five and a half years at a company called envision, which was a design collaboration platform.
-It was interesting, the fact that when I joined, the company was about 30 people, we scaled that up over the five years to over 850 to over 100 billion.
+Ryan spent five and a half years at a company called envision, which was a design collaboration platform.
+When he joined, the company was about 30 people, we scaled that up over the five years to over 850 to over 100 billion.
 But envision was fully remote from day one.

 As part of our whitepaper case study on how SaaS companies have adapted to remote work, we interviewed a number of experts, below are Ryan's insights: